AlexandreBellas/openapi-autoclient-csharp/README.md

 # OpenAPI autoclient for C#

-An automatic client generator written in Typescript.
+An automatic C# client generator written in Typescript.

 Under development.

 ## What it does